isomerpages/moe-meridiansec/index.md

   - infopic:
       title: Meridian Making Waves
       id: infopic
-      description: Click below to find out more about our meridians who have been making waves.
+      description: Click below to find out more about our Meridians who have been making waves.
       button: FIND OUT MORE
       url: /about-us/our-stories/meridians-making-waves/